 Diagnostic Approach to Acute Sinusitis

 CT scans can be useful for diagnosing chronic or recurrent acute sinusitis and for planning operations.
-They show inflammation and swelling and the extent of the infection, including in deeply hidden air chambers missed by x-rays and nasal endoscopy.
-They may also detect the presence of fungal infections.
+They show inflammation and swelling and the extent of the infection, including in deeply hidden air chambers that x-rays and nasal endoscopy may miss.
+They may also detect fungal infections.

 Sinus Puncture and Bacterial Culture

 Sinus puncture involves using a needle to withdraw a small amount of fluid from the sinuses.
 It requires a local anesthetic and is performed by a specialist.
-The fluid is then cultured to determine what type of bacteria is causing sinusitis.
+More routinely, the gold standard has become endoscopic-guided cultures which can be done at the time of office endoscopy and is much less invasive with similar accuracy.
+In either case, the fluid is then cultured to determine what type of bacteria is causing sinusitis.

 Good Hygiene and Preventing Transmission

 Cold and flu viruses spread when an infected person coughs or sneezes.
 These viruses can also be transmitted by shaking hands.
 Everyone should always wash their hands before eating and after going outside.
 Ordinary soap is sufficient.
 Waterless hand cleansers that contain an alcohol-based gel are also effective.
 Antibacterial soaps add little protection, particularly against viruses.
-Wiping surfaces with a solution that contains one part bleach to 10 parts water is very effective in killing viruses.
+Wiping surfaces with a solution that contains 1 part bleach to 10 parts water is very effective in killing viruses.

-Flu vaccines are now recommended for virtually everyone over 6 months of age, except those allergic to eggs or other vaccine compounds.
+Flu vaccines are now recommended for virtually everyone over 6 months of age, except for those allergic to eggs or other vaccine compounds.